2021–2023 PDCRT Application

 - Supporting all children in developing the skills and strategies that will enable their success within existing systems as well as the knowledge and ability to use their literacy and content knowledge to challenge and change unjust systems

 Applicants must apply as dyads—teacher and teacher educator partners complete one application together.
 At least one member of the dyad must be an Educator of Color, but preference will be given to dyads in which both members are Educators of Color.
 The teacher must work in a preK–fifth-grade classroom.
 Requirements for classroom demographics must also be met as outlined in the participation requirements on page 2 of this document.
-The new dyads will be notified June 1, 2021.
+The new dyads will be notified in the summer of 2021.

 - PDCRT Dyad Application Information Form

 - Joint Statement from the dyad (addressing required questions on application form)

 - Résumés of each dyad member